OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/login_registration/Login_Page.md

 It is also possible for you to automatically receive an access authorization for OpenOlat after a one-time registration at your educational institution and gain direct access to OpenOlat without further registration (single sign-on).

-If you do not belong to any of the listed educational institutions and do not wish to use any of the authentication services offered, select "Login with OpenOlat account".
+If you do not wish to use any of the authentication services offered, select the dircet login with OpenOlat account.

-If you no longer have your access data (user name and/or password) to hand, please contact your responsible support team.
+If you no longer have your access data (user name and/or password) to hand, please click on "Forgotten password" or contact your responsible support team.

 ![login_v1_de.png](assets/login_v1_de.png){ class=" shadow lightbox" }